 My name’s Juliet.
-I’m a senior studying English and American Literature at NYU, and I’ve lived in the city for my entire life, save for a brief (and I mean brief) stint at a liberal arts college in Central New York.
+I’m a senior studying Philosophy and English/American Literature at NYU, and I’ve lived in the city for my entire life, save for a brief (and I mean brief) stint at a liberal arts college in Central New York.
 The food up there sucks, by the way.

 Why’d you start this blog?

 For attention.
 (I’m kidding.)

 Because most food allergy blogs and websites are either (a) like 80% recipes, (b) terribly written, (c) aimed exclusively at mothers, (d) focused on the issues that surround food allergies, rather than on food itself, (e) focused on other allergies, (f) based in other cities, or (g) terribly written.

 That’s my real answer, but my realer answer is that I’ve had a lot of trouble finding resources that do what I want them to (which is putting me in touch with allergy-friendly dining options in my general area).
 There are some, sure—but nothing anywhere near as thorough as I’d like, so I decided to try to fill that gap.
 Now I spend my days collecting and sometimes writing about all the nut-free and nut-free-ish eateries I can get my hands on.

 Tree nuts.
 Only tree nuts.
 I’ve only had what qualifies as an anaphylactic reaction to cashews, but I react (less severely) to all the rest, too.

 Nope.
 Fine with peanuts.